dsyer/sagan-wiki/Configure-Marketplace-services.md

 ### Steps

+> _**Note:** These steps assume use of the public Cloud Foundry instance at http://run.pivotal.io and its marketplace._

 #### Add Marketplace services to your Cloud Foundry space

 - First, [[Add a PostgreSQL Service]] for data persistence